-Bastille Day is such a fun holiday to celebrate - wherever you are in the world.
+Bastille Day (The French National Day - July 14) is such a fun holiday to celebrate - wherever you are in the world.
+You will love this compilation of French food with my Best 25 French Recipes for Bastille Day.
 Especially if you are not in France, hosting a Bastille Day celebration is something unique and fun to do on a day where there are not many other events already planned.
 I love having a Bastille Day celebration to look forward to.
 It is a chic and elegant way to celebrate the summer!

-Whether you are planning a romantic Bastille Day themed dinner for two or an outdoor BBQ event, here are the absolute best 25 French recipes for Bastille Day for you!
+Whether you are planning a romantic Bastille Day themed dinner for two or an outdoor Bastille Day party, here are the absolute best 25 French recipes for Bastille Day celebrations.

-Warm weather (in the northern hemisphere) lends itself to dishes that are light, fresh and full of summer flavors!
-Many of the below recipes are inspired from the French Riviera.
+Warm weather (in the northern hemisphere) lends itself to dishes that are light, fresh and full of summer flavors.
+Many of the below recipes are inspired from the French Riviera though many will make you feel as if you are in a French bistro in the streets of Paris.
+All of them are a representation of authentic French Cuisine.

 L'Apéro (Welcome Cocktail):

-L'Apéro is what a French host will always serve as guests arrive.
-Cocktails or wine with little nibblies to whet the appetite and make guests feel immediately welcome.
+L'Apéro is what a French host will always serve as guests arrive for an evening event.
+Cocktails or wine with little nibbles to whet the appetite and make guests feel immediately welcome.
 Really, you could choose to host L'Apéro on its own for Bastille Day - I have written more about the art of the Apéro in this blog post

 Piscine Pêche (Sparkling wine with peaches and rosemary - yum!).